CourtBouillon/slight/README.rst

 * Donation: https://opencollective.com/courtbouillon

-Copyrights are retained by their contributors, no copyright assignment is required to contribute to slight.
+Copyrights are retained by their contributors, no copyright assignment is required to contribute to Slight.
 Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion is licensed under the BSD 3-clause license, without any additional terms or conditions.
 For full authorship information, see the version control history.